-Security recommendation: We recommend configuring IKEv2 tunnels with a certificate.
+We recommend configuring IKEv2 tunnels with a certificate.
+Refer to chapter 27 Security recommendations.

 Choose the VPN protocol to be used for the tunnel: IKEv2 or SSL.

 7.2.1 Configuring an IPsec/IKEv2 tunnel

 Enter the following values:

 - The IP or DNS address on the internet network side of the VPN gateway (e.g. myrouter.dyndns.org) - A preshared key that must be configured identically on the gateway - OR: A certificate that must be imported using the Import Certificate... button (see section 18.4 Importing a certificate to the VPN configuration)